The beauty of entrepreneurship is that it’s the opposite of conformity. If you’re just like everyone else then you blend into the crowd.

 Elon Musk took the concept of cars and built Tesla.
 He also worked with a talented team to create PayPal and change the way we send money to friends and family.

 They’re characterized by passion, drive, and a strong will to succeed.
-They also tend to have strong technical knowledge about their product.
+They also tend to have strong technical knowledge about their product or work with a technical product manager that has strong knowledge about the product.

 At the same time, there’s a dark side to innovators – obsession.
 They want their idea to succeed so badly that they can burn a lot of bridges in the process.